-The Pin Mill is an iconic Suffolk location situated with the Suffolk Coasts & Heaths AONB, visited by tourists from near and far and by locals wanting a relaxing time out.
-Viewed either from the land or the water the tranquil, rural scene with its low rolling hills in the background is typical of the Shotley peninsula.
+The Pin Mill is an iconic Suffolk location situated within the Suffolk Coasts & Heaths AONB, visited by tourists from near and far and by locals wanting a relaxing time out.
+Viewed either from the land or water the tranquil, rural scene with its low rolling hills in the background is typical of the Shotley Peninsula.
 Any significant development would necessarily destroy its relaxing quality.

-01 Pin Mill viewed from the River Orwell:
+01 Pin Mill viewed from the Rive Orwell: